-A concrete Septic Tank is shown, but under certain circumstances it may be made of hard brick.
+A concrete Septic Tank is shown, but under certain circumstances it may be made of hard brick, or 6" or 8" cinder or concrete blocks.

 Before constructing a septic tank system, a septic tank permit must first be secured from the local health department.